Madrid or Seville: Which Spanish City to Visit?

 Where to Stay in Madrid

-As mentioned earlier, Madrid is a massive city and there are many places to stay there.
-We recommend finding accommodation close to the city centre to ensure that you are within easy walking distance or a metro ride of all that the city has to offer.
-If you are wondering where to stay in Madrid, follow these suggestions:
+We recommend finding a place to stay in Madrid close to the city centre to ensure that you are within easy walking distance or a metro ride of all that the city has to offer.

 Not quite what you’re looking for?
 Click here to browse other hotels in Madrid!